adamlamee/UCF_labs/self_check_model_fitting.md

 **y = -0.4922 x - 0.17867297, according to popt.**

 How well does a line fit this data?
 What are the signs that this data isn't quite linear?
 Can you think of any functions that might be a better fit?
-**Data points in the middle tend to be below the line and the points to the left and right or mostly above it; a curve would fit better.**
+**Data points in the middle tend to be below the line and the points to the left and right are above it; a curve like a quadratic would fit better.**

 ### Part 3
 Could a residual be zero?
 Could it be negative?